1978 Kangaroo tour of Great Britain and France: Touring squad

 The Australian team's coach was Frank Stanton, who had already taken the City, New South Wales and the Manly-Warringah teams to victory in all of their respective competitions that year.
 Eastern Suburbs's captain (and former Manly premiership captain under Stanton in 1976), Bob Fulton, was selected to be the touring Australian side's skipper while Cronulla back rower Greg Pierce was named as vice-captain.
-Manly-Warringah Grand Final winner John Harvey created some controversy when he declined selection for the tour due to personal reasons.
+Manly-Warringah Grand Final winner John Harvey created some controversy when he declined selection for the tour for personal reasons.
 As a result, his Manly-Warringah teammate Bruce Walker was called in as a replacement.
-Another Manly premiership winner Terry Randall also declined to tour citing exhaustion after Manly's arduous finals campaign in 1978 where the Sea Eagles played 6 matched in 24 days, including the drawn Grand Final against Cronulla-Sutherland and the replay played just three days later.
+Another Manly premiership winner Terry Randall also declined to tour citing exhaustion after Manly's arduous finals campaign in 1978 where the Sea Eagles played 6 matched in 24 days, including the drawn Grand Final against Cronulla-Sutherland, and the replay played just three days later.
 He later admitted regret in not touring.
-One shock omission was Manly centre Russel Gartner who had played two games for Australia in the 1977 World Cup including the Final in which he scored a spectacular 65 metre solo try.
+One shock omission was Manly centre Russel Gartner, who had played two games for Australia in the 1977 World Cup including the Final in which he scored a spectacular 65 metre solo try.
 Gartner, a speedy outside back who could play either centre or wing, had scored two tries in the Grand Final replay, one a 70-metre effort where he easily outpaced the Cronulla defence despite having torn his hamstring a week earlier, was considered unlucky not to tour.

 Of the 28 man squad, only three Queensland based players were chosen - Souths Innisfail winger Kerry Boustead, Brisbane Easts prop forward Rod Morris and Redcliffe halfback Greg Oliphant.
 The only other Queenslanders in the squad were St George back rower Rod Reddy and Manly forward Bruce Walker.

 The tour manager was Canterbury-Bankstown Chief Executive Peter "Bullfrog" Moore, with Jim Caldwell as the co-manager.

 Craig Young was named 'player of the tour'.
 Bob Fulton was the tourists' top try scorer with 9.
 Michael Cronin was the tourists' top point scorer with 142.